jahrulnr/esp32-cozmo-system/docs/UTILS_I2C_DOCS.md

 ## I2CScanner

 The `I2CScanner` class provides utilities for detecting I2C devices on a bus and diagnosing connection issues.
+It is designed to simplify the process of identifying and troubleshooting I2C peripherals during development and production.

 ### Features